Lentils

 |

-The life cycle of the lentil has four principal stages:
+The life cycle of the pea plant has four principal stages:

 Lentils are the oldest known pulse crop, and among the earliest crops domesticated in the Old World, having been found as carbonized remains alongside human habitations dating to 11,000 BC in Greece.
 The lentil was first cultivated in Asia as early as 7000 BC.
-(Shyam S. Yadav, et al. Lentil: An Ancient Crop for Modern Times”, Springer Science & Business Media 2007.)
+(Shyam S. Yadav, et al. Lentil: An Ancient Crop for Modern Times”, Springer Science and Business Media 2007.).

 The lentil is indigenous to Western and Central Asia.
 Canada is the leading producer and exporter of lentil.
 Lentil production in Canada has grown significantly since it began in the late 1960’s, when lentil was initially grown with other legumes as an alternative crop in lieu of fallow.
 Since 2005-06, Canada has become the largest lentil exporter in the world.
 (The Canadian Encyclopedia).